-The Royal Commission into Violence, Abuse, Neglect and Exploitation of people with disability (or the Disability Royal Commission, DRC for short) has repeatedly highlighted the very significant problem with the lack of data about people with disability across multiple jurisdictions and settings.
+Even before issuing its final report, the Royal Commission into Violence, Abuse, Neglect and Exploitation of people with disability (or the Disability Royal Commission, DRC for short) repeatedly highlighted the very significant problem with the lack of data about people with disability across multiple jurisdictions and settings.
 The DRC is producing significant research reports that talk about this need for better data.
 In its Interim Report, it said: